EARLY LITERACY SCREENER STUDY

 It is crucial that the screener is a true predictor of future reading success.
 A project to validate the app against traditional, widely-used paper and pencil assessments is underway.

 We have established construct validity between the app and standardized psychometric assessments over the 2018-19 school year with 350+ kindergarteners in the Greater Boston area.
-The team is currently preparing for a nation-wide data collection over the 2019-20 school year to establish predictive validity of the app.
+Our team is currently collecting data in Massachusetts, Missouri, Montana, New York, Louisiana, Rhode Island, and Texas over the 2019-20 school year to establish predictive validity of the app.